alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - The View Sample Scale settings are what control the amount of samples used to render the clouds.
 If they're looking too noisy, you can increase this setting to resolve the clouds better, at a performance cost.

-      - Two Layers can be enabled to add a second layer of clouds above the first, offset in a handful of ways using the Layer 2 settings below that.
+      - In the Second Cloud Layer dropdown, Two Layers can be enabled to add a second layer of clouds above the first, offset in a handful of ways using the Layer 2 settings.
 Note that a second layer will increase the cost of cloud rendering very significantly.

       If you want to directly control volumetric cloud coverage in specific parts of your level, like to make a specific area around a mountain free of clouds for example, you should use the Volumetric Cloud Painter utility.
 There is a section specifically on the Volumetric Cloud Painter further down in this document.